dee912/sei-project-2/README.md

 ## Challenges
 * Working through live sharing on VScode meant that if someone was making changes it would break the port for each member.
-* The Difference in schedules for each of us was difficult during the evenings.
+* The difference in schedules for each of us was difficult during the evenings.

 ## Wins